 Here is the curated list for Twitter analytical tools which can provide you with Twitter data analysis reports at par with Topsy.

-TrackMyhashtag is a Twitter hashtag analytics plaform which provides you with real time or historical Twitter data related to anything on Twitter such as keyword, mention, hashtag, reply etc. TrackMyhashtag can provide you with historical Twitter data dating back to 2006.
+TrackMyhashtag is a Twitter hashtag analytics platform that provides you with real-time or historical Twitter data related to anything on Twitter such as keyword, mention, hashtag, reply, etc. TrackMyhashtag can provide you with historical Twitter data dating back to 2006.
 Some of the key features of TrackMyHashtag include:

 - Historical hashtag data